The Army Pension Plan – by Martin Rowson

 The service men and women are unable to speak out as they are still serving.
 They rely totally on the Chain of Command and MPs & Minsiters to look after their best interests.
 Clearly in these cases this has not happened.
 We believe there has been some kind of mistake or oversight in the way the redundancy scheme and pension scheme interacts.
 Mistakes can be rectified.

 That is why we are calling for a review to ensure all soldiers close to pension point made redundant are fully and fairly compensated for the loss of their pensions.
 We need your support to help get these redundancies reviewed and a fair and just solution found.
-Please sign the Parliamentary e-petition and help stop this happening to other servicemen and women and their families.
+Please sign the e-petition and help stop this happening to other servicemen and women and their families.

 A VERY BIG THANK YOU to Martin Rowson for his generous artisitc contribution to our campaign!
 Political Cartooning doing what it should do….make us smile whilst stabbing us in the eye with a sharp, often uncomfortable thought….